The Ultimate Travel Guide: What to Do in Peljesac, Croatia’s Hidden Gem

 In addition to its historic charm, Ston is also known for its salt pans, among the oldest in Europe.
 You can tour the salt pans, learn about the traditional methods of salt production, and even buy some salt to take back home.

-Lastly, don’t miss the chance to taste the famous oysters of Ston.
+Lastly, don’t miss the chance to taste Ston’s famous oysters.
 The town is renowned for its oyster farms, and you can enjoy these delicacies straight from the sea.
 With its rich history and unique attractions, Ston is a must-visit in Peljesac.

 Where to stay in Peljesac – From Luxury to Budget Accommodations